tscanlin/developers.optimizely.com/src/content/rest/customer_profiles/profile_integrations/0-intro.md

 a seamless experience to users in your application and periodically send data to Optimizely.
 [Learn how to connect to Optimizely using OAuth 2.0](/rest/reference/#oauth).

-### 3. Create a datasource
+### 3. Create a DCP Service

-After connecting with Optimizely, you should [create a datasource](/rest/customer_profiles#create-dcpdatasource) in Optimizely.
+After connecting with Optimizely, you should [create a DCP Service](/rest/customer_profiles#create-dcpservice), and [associate it with your project](/rest/reference/index.html#update-project).
+This service will contain all your datasources.
+If you already have a DCP service, you may proceed to the next step.

+### 4. Create a datasource

+[Create a datasource](/rest/customer_profiles#create-dcpdatasource) within your DCP Service.
 This will be the location for all of your application's customer data.
-This allows you to send customer data to Optimizely, organized by datasource, without worrying about the relationship of customers across datasources.
+A datasource allows you to send customer data to Optimizely, organized under a common ID space, without worrying about the relationship of customers across datasources.

-### 4. Register Attributes
+### 5. Register Attributes

 Register attributes for the datasource with [create attribute](/rest/customer_profiles#create-dcpattribute).
 Attributes must be registered prior to customer profile data being uploaded to that datasource.

-### 5. Upload data
+### 6. Upload data

 [Write customer profile](/rest/customer_profiles#update-customer-profile) attribute values for the registered attributes.
 You can also [bulk upload](/rest/customer_profiles#bulk) attribute data by dropping a CSV (comma-separated values) file into the datasource's [S3 path](/rest/customer_profiles#read-dcpdatasource).

-### 6. QA integration
+### 7. QA integration

 To test the integration end-to-end, verify that:
 - A datasource has been creating in the the datasource dashboard